Ted Sator: Professional coaching career

-Sator was named head coach of the New York Rangers in 1985 and led the team to the Conference Finals in his first year when the team lost to the eventual Stanley Cup Champion Montreal Canadiens.
-The following season, General Manager Craig Patrick was replaced by Phil Esposito and after only 23 games into the season Sator was replaced by Tom Webster.
-Sator quickly found a new position when he became head coach of the Buffalo Sabres the following year.
+Sator quickly found a new position when he was named head coach of the Buffalo Sabres for the following year, 1987-1988.
 In his first full season with the Buffalo Sabres they achieved the biggest point improvement in the NHL.
-He coached them to two third-place finishes but was unable to get the team past the Stanley Cup finalist Boston Bruins in the first round of the Stanley Cup playoffs, and was relieved of his coaching duties in 1989.
+He coached to two third-place finishes but was unable to get the team past the Stanley Cup finalist Boston Bruins in the first round of the Stanley Cup playoffs, and was relieved of his coaching duties in 1989.

 Over the next two seasons, Sator was an assistant coach with the Boston Bruins before traveling to Italy to become head coach of the HC Devils Milano of the Serie A in 1991.
 Sator's team went undefeated on in his first season as head coach of the Devils and won the Serie A championship.
 Sator led the Devils to back-to-back Serie A league championships when the team won again in 1993.
 Sator returned to the United States and NHL the following season, taking an assistant coaching position with the St. Louis Blues.
 After two seasons in St. Louis, Sator spent the next two seasons as assistant coach of the Hartford Whalers, and Vancouver Canucks (where he split time between Vancouver and the Canucks American Hockey League farm team, the Syracuse Crunch.
 Beginning in 1997, Sator began a successful five year coaching stint with the New Orleans Brass, where he was also Director of Player Personnel.
 During his tenure with the Brass, the team made the ECHL playoffs every season and never had a losing season record.